Loading intel...

 A convenient 11-acre pond inside Eagle Island State Park, west of Eagle.
 Easily accessible with swimming, picnic tables, and many recreation options.
 Heavily stocked with rainbow trout year-round.
 State park rules and fees apply.

-Southwest Region Bag Limits.
+Regulations: Southwest Region Bag Limits.
 Bass limit 6, none under 12 inches.
+Always confirm with the current IDFG rule book before fishing.

 Get detailed maps, access points, and real-time conditions with Roam Idaho.